Positive-Future/positive-future.github.io/content/en/news/drivers-of-change-and-lifestyle-in-2050-a-decentralized-and-autonomous-futurescape.md

 draft: false
 en: []
 fr: []
-title: 'Whatch again the webinar: Drivers of Change and Lifestyle in 2050: A Decentralized and Autonomous Futurescape'
+title: 'Watch again the webinar: Drivers of Change and Lifestyle in 2050: A Decentralized and Autonomous Futurescape'
 subtitle: By Victor V. Motti
 categories: